Frequently Asked Questions

 What is the difference between CIS 110 and CIS 111?

-- CIS 110 is a college transfer course that provides 3 credits (4 contact hours)
+- CIS 110 is a university transfer course that provides 3 credits (4 contact hours)

 - CIS 111 is required in several non-computer-related associate’s degree programs, such as Business, Culinary Arts, Horticulture, and others.
 CIS 111 provides 2 credits (3 contact hours).